About me

 Not just a pretty face

 As a university-trained linguist, I cut my teeth teaching modern foreign languages to secondary school students and became Head of MFL before taking the leap and returning to university to retrain as an interpreter and translator.
 For over a decade now, I have been a successful freelance interpreter for numerous end clients.
-Having lived in the UK since 2001, I have acquired near-native knowledge of the language and culture, but I also actively keep my native German up to date through continuous professional development and frequent visits.
+Having spent more than two decades in the UK, I have acquired near-native knowledge of the language and culture, but I also actively keep my native German up to date through continuous professional development.
 The same applies to my so-called C-language, French, which I interpret out of but not into in line with professional standards.

 Qualifications